Sickle Cell Disease

 smiling kids

-Sickle cell disease is a group of inherited red blood cell disorders that affect hemoglobin, the protein that carries oxygen through the body.
-Normally, red blood cells are disc-shaped and flexible enough to move easily through the blood vessels.
-In sickle cell disease, red blood cells become crescent- or “sickle”-shaped due to a genetic mutation.
-These sickled red blood cells do not bend or move easily and can block blood flow to the rest of the body.
+Sickle cell disease — also called sickle cell anemia — is a group of inherited disorders that affect hemoglobin , the major protein that carries oxygen in red blood cells.
+Normally, red blood cells are disc-shaped and flexible so they can move easily through the blood vessels.
+In sickle cell disease, red blood cells are misshaped, typically crescent- or “sickle”-shaped due to a gene mutation that affects the hemoglobin molecule.
+When red blood cells sickle, they do not bend or move easily and can block blood flow to the rest of the body.

-The condition affects more than 100,000 people in the United States and 20 million people worldwide.
-In the United States, most people who have sickle cell disease are of African ancestry or identify themselves as Black:
+Sickle cell disease affects more than 100,000 people in the United States and 8 million people worldwide.
+In the United States, 9 of 10 people who have sickle cell disease are of African ancestry or identify as Black:

-• About 1 in every 365 Black or African American babies are born with sickle cell disease.
+• About 1 in every 365 Black babies are born with sickle cell disease, meaning they inherited a sickle cell gene from each parent.

-The NHLBI leads and supports research and clinical trials to find a cure for sickle cell disease.
+The NHLBI leads and supports research and clinical trials to find more transformative therapies for sickle cell disease.

 Last updated on